sepehr1414/NLP-Text-Summarization/README.md

 Note: On the first run, the script may download necessary NLTK data.
 Ensure you have an active internet connection for this step.

-## Customization

-You can customize the project by modifying the `config.py` file:

-- Change the `input_text` and `style_text` variables to summarize different texts.
-- Adjust the `context_window_limit` to change the maximum length of the final summary.

 ## Requirements

 - Python 3.x
 - NLTK library

-## Future Improvements

-- Implement more advanced summarization techniques
-- Add support for multiple languages
-- Create a user interface for easier interaction with the summarization system